 Jazz clarinetist Billy Krechmer opened his eponymous jazz club on November 3, 1938.

-Located at 1627 Ranstead Street, over the course of its nearly 30-year history (it closed in 1966, the tiny club was also known as The Jam Session and Billy Krechmer’s Music City.
+Located in Center City, over the course of its nearly 30-year history (it closed in 1966), the tiny club was also known as The Jam Session and Billy Krechmer’s Music City.

 In a piece for Hidden City Philadelphia, jazz historian and archivist Jack McCarthy wrote: